mattdiamond/Recorderjs/README.md

 - **workerPath** - (*optional*) Path to recorder.js worker script.
 Defaults to 'recorderWorker.js'
 - **bufferLength** - (*optional*) The length of the buffer that the internal JavaScriptNode uses to capture the audio.
 Can be tweaked if experiencing performance issues.
 Defaults to 4096.
 - **numberOfChannels** - (*optional*) The number of channels to record.
 1 = mono, 2 = stereo.
 Defaults to 2
+- **sampleRate** - (*optional*) The sample rate to record at.
+Defaults to audio device native sample rate.
+If different than the audio device rate, the audio will be resampled using a linear interpolation algorithm.
+- **bitDepth** - (*optional*) The bit depth to record at.
+Defaults to 16.
+Supported values are 8, 16, 24, 32.
+No dither is added when reducing bit rate.

 ---------
 #### Instance Methods